webix-hub/docs/data/datatable/drag_and_drop.md

 - api/link/ui.datatable_onbeforedragin_event.md - fires before a dragged element is moved over the droppable area
 - api/link/ui.datatable_ondragout_event.md - fires when a dragged element is moved outside of the droppable area
 - api/link/ui.datatable_onbeforedrop_event.md - fires before a dragged element is released over the droppable area
-- api/link/ui.datatable_onbeforedropout_event.md - fires before a dragged element is released over the droppable area (in the drag SOURCE component, not in the drag target one)
+- api/link/ui.datatable_onbeforedropout_event.md - fires before a dragged element is released over the droppable area (fires in the drag SOURCE component, not in the drag target one)
 - api/link/ui.datatable_onafterdrop_event.md - fires after drag-n-drop was finished

+If the "order" mode is enabled, the api/link/ui.datatable_onbeforedrop_event.md and api/link/ui.datatable_onafterdrop_event.md events won't fire.
+In this case you need to use the corresponding events:

 - api/dragorder_onafterdroporder_event.md - called when dnd reordering is fully finished
 - api/dragorder_onbeforedroporder_event.md - called when dnd reordering has been made, but not applied yet